somedayrainbows/ralesengine/README.md

 # README

 * In this project, we used Rails and ActiveRecord to build a JSON API which exposes the SalesEngine data schema.
-* Ruby version 5, PostgreSQL
+* Rails version 5, PostgreSQL

 ### Let's go!